 2. There is a Huge – and Awesome – Museum Underground at the St. Louis Arch

 There are a lot of things to do when visiting the St. Louis Arch, so get there early to be sure you have plenty of time to enjoy it all.
 One thing we noticed immediately is the Museum of Westward Expansion.
 This was an awesome museum!
 It highlights the people involved with expanding the country westward, including presidents, the Lewis & Clark Expedition, and the pioneers who braved the unknown.
 Be sure to take some time to explore this detailed museum and the cool artifacts all around.
 It is a great overview of the time period and the amazing discoveries that took place.
 There are also free Ranger Programs and Guided Tours around the museum, a great way to get an even more in-depth experience.

 Another fun activity is to go after the Virtual Geocache at The Arch.
 Since you can not physically place caches on National Park Lands or Museums, you can get a virtual.
 For the virtual cache, you will need to explore the museum to find the answers to a series of questions, which will then reveal the coordinates for the virtual geocache.
 This is a fun activity – especially for families!
 For more information about Geocaching, check out our post Why Go Geocaching?

-3. You can Ride a Tram to the Top of the St. Louis Arch!
+3. You can Ride an Elevator / Tram to the Top of the St. Louis Arch!

 Most people don’t realize that you can go up inside the St. Louis Arch.
 It’s crazy to think about actually.
 I had heard about being able to do this, but when you are staring up at this massive, narrow, and curving structure, I can’t help but think “how does that actually work?”
 Laying up against the Arch, you can see the degree of the angle, which only made me more curious about how this experience was going to be.